The local information of difference equations: Statements

 \begin{definition} Let $M\in \Hol(\ddA)$ and $p\in \A^1$.
 The \textbf{left (resp. right) vanishing cycles} of $M$ at $p+\Z$ are defined as

-\end{definition} These functors approximately compute a familiar notion: if a difference equation is given as a matrix difference equation $y(t+1)=A(t)y(t)$, where $A(t)\in GL_n(\C(t))$, then $\Phi_{p+\Z}^r$ computes the poles of the matrix $A$ (i.e. the points where it is not defined), and $\Phi_{p+\Z}^l$ computes the zeroes (i.e. the points where $A^{-1}$ is not defined).
-This is not completely true, since taking a rational isomorphism might change the set of zeroes and poles, where a rational isomorphism can be thought of as a matrix $B\in GL_n(\C(t))$, and performing the gauge transformation $A(t)\mapsto B(t+1)^{-1}A(t)B(t)$.
-Further, there is the added difficulty that one may mean different things by ``determining a difference module by a matrix equation''.
-These difficulties can be partially worked around: for example if a given $\Z$-orbit doesn't contain both zeroes and poles of the matrix, then zeroes and poles are computed by $\Phi_{p+\Z}$ applied to the intermediate extension defined in Section \ref{sec:intermediateExtension}.
+\end{definition} These functors approximately compute a familiar notion: if a difference equation is given as a matrix difference equation $y(z+1)=A(z)y(z)$, where $A(z)\in \GL_n(\C(z))$, then $\Phi_{p+\Z}^r$ computes the poles of the matrix $A$ and $\Phi_{p+\Z}^l$ computes the zeroes.
+This is not completely true, since taking a gauge transformation $y(z)=R(z)\wt y(z)$ for $R(z)\in \GL_n(\C(z))$ might change the set of zeroes and poles, in two ways.
+First, the zeroes and poles could be translated in the same $\Z$-orbit (consider for example the change $R(z)=A(z)^{-1}$).
+To deal with this, we think of singularities as a property of the whole $\Z$-orbit.
+Second, a gauge change might introduce new \emph{apparent} singularities (``apparent'' because they can be removed by a gauge change).
+The local type and vanishing cycles provide a notion of zeroes and poles that is coordinate independent, and it can detect apparent singularities (Remark~\ref{rem:apparent}).
+Proposition~\ref{prop:matrices} describes the exact relation between the local type and a matrix difference equation.